This is how it all started:

 - Students with attendance concerns were referred to the School Attendance Review Board

 Determined to change the current reality, Mr. Tyler and Ms. Higgins set out to create, implement and market what would become the Alternative Learning Center (ALC) Model, with the motto, "Serving Our Kids First."
 Ultimately, the reality became just that -- students within the district stayed within the district and excelled there!
-The ALC Model includes four main components: an academically rigorous online platform, social/emotional support via individual and group counseling, college and career readiness support and an Alternative to Suspension Program.
+The ALC Model includes four main components: an academically rigorous online platform, social/emotional support via individual and group counseling, college and career readiness support and an ATS - Alternative to Suspension Program.
 The combination of ingredients embedded within the model has had a tremendous impact on students and families.

 Success fuels success:

 Because of the students’ significant successes while attending the ALC, Mr. Tyler and Ms. Higgins felt compelled to share their results and realizations with other educators and districts across the country at educational conferences and symposiums.